flexiblepower/defpi-documentation/developing-a-service/development-process.md

 | _receives_ | String Array \(required\)| The list of names of the supported interface messages defined in the above file, inbound to the service |

 ## Step 2: Interface Message Definition
 The developer can define interface messages as either Protocol Buffers or XML Schema Definitions in a file specified in the interface version description's *type* and *location* fields.
-Either way, the code generator will choose an appropriate compiler and create an implementation for these messages in Java or Python.
+Either way, the code generator will choose an appropriate compiler and create an implementation for these messages.

 An example of the interface message definition is shown below, where an XSD version and a Protocol Buffers version of the same message definition are shown.
 ### XML